Skip to content

 How much does solar cost?

-With no specific information about your home, we typically like to start the conversation at an average installation cost of $15,000 – $30,000 before grants.
-Having a steep roof, large solar array or rural property are factors that tend to lead to higher total solar installation costs.
+With no specific information about your home, we typically like to start the conversation at an average installation cost of $15,000 – $30,000 before tax.
+Having a steep roof, using a large amount of electricity, requiring electrical upgrades or living more than 1 hour from a major urban area are factors that tend to lead to higher total solar installation costs.
 If you reach out to us we can provide you with a rough cost range based on recent quotes we have seen for properties similar to yours.

 How does solar connect to my house?